wesleyboar/DS-User-Guide/user-guide/docs/curating/guides.md

 Once finished, click <strong>+</strong> <strong>Add Project</strong> and you will be taken to your new project in the My Projects tab.

-To learn how to move files into your project, visit our <a href="/rw/user-guides/getting-started/">Getting Started</a> guide.

 ---
 ### [2.
 Add an Experiment](#step2) { #step2 }